mtldev-dotcom/NEW-nicky-portfolio-v1/docs/dev/show-room-page/overall-stradagy.md

 ## **🔒 Overall Strategy — “Confidential by Design”**

-Your brand already projects premium precision, automation, and calm control .
+nicky's brand already projects premium precision, automation, and calm control .

-We’ll extend that by emphasizing trust, discretion, and professionalism throughout the entire site — showing that you operate like a true digital partner who values client privacy as much as results.
+We’ll extend that by emphasizing trust, discretion, and professionalism throughout the entire site — showing that nicky  operate like a true digital partner who values client privacy as much as results.

 ### **Key Narrative Shift**